-Tradition, innovation, naturalness and beauty
+Tradition, innovation, naturalness, and beauty

 Vegetable tanning is a traditional craft process that tanneries have handed down from father to son for over 200 years, using both ancient recipes and state-of-the-art technology.
 With vegetable tanned products, you can really see the skill that has gone into producing them.

-Among the various tanning methods, the vegetable tanning is the most classical, the most traditional, the most recognisable, the only one able to give leather unique characteristics, the most natural and the most environmental-friendly.
+Among the various tanning methods, the vegetable tanning is the most classical, the most traditional, the most recognizable, the only one able to give leather unique characteristics, the most natural and the most environmental-friendly.
 It is able to join comfort and look, fashion and tradition, uniqueness and versatility in the product.

-- Genuine Italian Vegetable-Tanned Leather Consortium promotes the concept of natural vegetable tanning and to keep the Italian vegetable-tanning tradition alive.
+- Genuine Italian Vegetable-Tanned Leather Consortium promotes the concept of natural vegetable tanning and to keep the Italian vegetable tanning tradition alive.

 - Consortium Vero Cuoio is the worldwide ambassador of the brand “Cuoio di Toscana”, with the aim of protecting and exploiting the quality of the leather sole.
 Truly the heart of the shoes we love.

 Giovanna Gentile Ferragamo, Vice President of the Group Holding Company Ferragamo Finanziaria S.p.A, in a video interview during Milan Fashion Week 2014 says to Cuoio di Toscana Consortium that: “Tuscany has always been a fertile place for all that concerns craftsmanship, manual skills and the passion for vegetable tanned leather.
-The innovation is now essential to grow in a global market place but it must always take account of the tradition that guarantees the quality of the product.
-In case of Cuoio di Toscana the innovation is combined with treatments based on vegetable tannins that respect the tradition".
+The innovation is now essential to growing in a global market place but it must always take account of the tradition that guarantees the quality of the product.
+In the case of Cuoio di Toscana the innovation is combined with treatments based on vegetable tannins that respect the tradition".